 Closing in Escrow

-Because the requirements of settlement and transfer are stipulated by the sales contract and by law, the procedure of closing in escrow is basically the same as a face-to-face closing except that all of the documents are sent to an escrow agent, who is a disinterested 3rd party, with no relationship to either the buyer or the seller or their representatives.
-The main benefit of closing in escrow is that the parties and their representative do not have to meet—they just send the required documents to the escrow agent, who then examines to make sure everything is in order, then effects the settlement and transfer.
+Because the requirements of settlement and transfer are stipulated by the sales contract and by law, the procedure of closing in escrow is like a face-to-face closing except all the documents are sent to an escrow agent, who is a disinterested 3rd party, with no relationship to either the buyer or the seller or their representatives.
+The main benefit of closing in escrow is that the parties and their representative do not have to meet — they just send the required documents to the escrow agent, who then examines them to ensure everything is in order, then finalizes the settlement and transfer.

 The escrow agent has the right to examine the title to ensure that there are no defects and that all conditions are satisfied.
 If everything is in order, the escrow agent sends the seller the purchase money, and records the deed for the buyer, and the mortgage, if any.